Effective-Immediately/effective-immediately/README.md

 - [Diversify Tech](https://www.diversifytech.co/post-a-job)
 - [Hire Tech Ladies](https://www.hiretechladies.com/partners/)

+#### Close Closed Jobs

+This sounds obvious, but if you're in a hiring freeze or otherwise not going to review inbound applications for the foreseeable future, *don't accept them*.
+Take down job postings for which you aren't hiring.

+Why?
+Tens of millions of people are unemployed.
+It's fair to say at least millions are looking for work.
+Leaving hopeless job postings up costs them time and energy they could spend on stronger leads.

+We get the impetus to keep building the pipeline, but be honest-- do you prioritize inbound applications anyway?
+Besides: With that many jobseekers, there are likely to be plenty still looking (or coming back from taking a break) by the time you're actually ready to review them-- save it for the fresh leads and don't leave applicants hanging.

+(If this means you have "nothing" for your recruiters to do, believe me, they probably have plenty of process improvement project ideas they've never had the chance to work on.
+If not, or they've already done them, you can set their skills to work on outreach-- hosting resume reviews, interview prep advice, etc that helps build your brand)

+#### Be Clear With Candidates

+Some sound obvious, but these are pain points we've heard are still happening:

+- If you're reaching out to someone unemployed, include whether your outreach is regarding a job opportunity, seeking advice, or something else.
+Jobseekers have to carefully prioritize time and energy (especially now).
+You being upfront helps them plan accordingly.

+- Avoid ghosting candidates you've spoken to.
+Keep them posted on when you expect to get back to them, and follow through.

+- If things change (it happens), communicate that as quickly and clearly as you can.

+- Any feedback or advice you can offer when it doesn't work out?
+This will go a long way toward generating referrals for better-fit candidates and goodwill for later.
+You should be giving feedback anyway-- [Aline Lerner has thoughts!](http://blog.interviewing.io/no-engineer-has-ever-sued-a-company-because-of-constructive-post-interview-feedback-so-why-dont-employers-do-it/)-- but it'll be appreciated even more now.

 ## Employees - How You Can Help

 There's a section just for you and how to help your colleagues on our [recently-published blog post](https://triplebyte.com/blog/effective-immediately-supporting-your-people-after-layoffs).
 We hope it's useful.
 The tl;dr is: amplify your colleagues-- share or like their posts, write LinkedIn Recommendations, or introduce them to recruiters from a previous job search or friends at other companies still hiring.
 Try to be specific with any help you offer, and avoid the overwhelming phrase "don't hesitate to reach out."